Hip thrusts continue gaining popularity in gyms around the country — and with good reason. The hip thrust and its variations are great for:

 Band Around Knees: Just like with the variation described above, place a band right above your knees, and drive your knees out slightly against the band as you lift hips up, and squeeze your glutes at the top.

 Knee Crush: If you have a foam roller or a ball, you can put it between your knees, and think about crushing it between them as you lift your hips.

 Tip: If you find Barbell Hip Thrusts painful, definitely put some padding between your hips and the bar.
-You can roll up a yoga mat or a sweatshirt, or whatever else is handy, and put it under the barbell to “pad” the weight.
-Or you can get yourself a Squat Sponge.
-I’ve done Hip Thrusts with 315 pounds using one of these puppies with no pain or bruising on my hips afterward.
-It’s much, much more effective and simple to use than anything else I’ve tried.
+You can roll up a yoga mat or a sweatshirt (or whatever else is handy) and put it under the barbell to “pad” the weight.
+You can also opt to buy a Squat Sponge.
+I've done hip thrusts with 315 pounds using one of these puppies with no pain or bruising on my hips afterward.
+It's much, much more effective and simple to use than anything else I've tried.